dimitri84-git/dis-cli/README.md

 ## known bugs<br>
-•some visual glitching when sending long messages but nothing major •messages still send when going back to menu but im too lazy to fix that
+•some visual glitching when sending long messages but nothing major •messages still send when going back to menu but im too lazy to fix that •saved msgs break when not in vs code if someone fixes then awesome just make an issue and ill add credits